 Bucks smell to tell if a doe is in estrus by the behavior known as “flehmen.”
 In this behavior, they extend their necks and heads into the air and curl up their upper lips.

-The individual barnyard animals at Outback Station are rotated in and out of the petting zoo at various times of the day.
+Contact yard animals always have access to a quiet time area when they need a break from human affection.
 Guests may enjoy time with the animals anytime except during the coldest or rainiest conditions, but it will always be a surprise to find which specific breeds and individual animals are there to greet them.

 Nubian goats may also be referred to as Anglo-Nubian goats.
 This breed was developed in England when British goats crossed with bucks of African and Indian origin.

-At the Zoo, we offer the goats a varied diet of Bermuda hay, browse (clippings from non-toxic plants across the Zoo), and some grain.
+At the Zoo, we offer the goats a varied diet of Bermuda hay, browse (clippings from non-toxic plants across the Zoo), some grain and produce.